 This analysis mainly deals with interpretations (that part can be jumped directly to here), along with a running discussion of visual motifs.
 Starting out, however, it is useful to walk through some central scenes to suggest the reasons for the enthusiasm Thelma is causing.
 (The climax scenes are skipped, since they are richly explored in the interpretation part.
 The author has also produced a piece on references to Trier’s own films, here, although in Norwegian its extensive use of screenshots ought to give an impression.
 References to other films – there are many obvious forerunners and points of reference – are outside the scope of this analysis.)

-This analysis will be followed up with an article further exploring motifs, as well as the film’s many elegant visual ideas, echoes and mirrorings.
-There will also be a third piece with a close reading of Thelma’s epilepsy test, the film’s crowning achievement.
+This analysis is followed up with a second article further exploring motifs, as well as the film’s many elegant visual ideas, echoes and mirrorings.
+There is also a third piece with a close reading of Thelma’s epilepsy test, the film’s crowning achievement.

 First of all, however, brief comments on the actors: Henrik Rafaelsen as Thelma’s father does not have the widest expressive range, but in Thelma this is turned into a virtue in a restrained, quietly frightening performance.
 He is friendly, commanding, but with a sleazy undercurrent and a slightly mocking gaze – most pronounced in the early restaurant scene.
 And his apparently unhinged act during the prologue, nearly killing his child, remains with us as an after-image, constantly projecting unease in the first half until we start to realise the underlying family tragedy.
 Ellen Dorrit Petersen as the mother has less space for impact, but her lightly parodic, exaggeratedly friendly tone early in the film, where she is cooing like a pigeon, is delightful.
 (These two will be referred to as Father and Mother in this piece.)